rapyuta-robotics/rapyuta-io-docs/hugo/content/developer-guide/create-software-packages/builds/trigger-rollback.md

 pre: "a. "
 weight: 320
 ---
-Consider a package whose executable is a git repository.
+Consider a package whose executable is a git repository build.
 The source code in the git repository is built into a runnable docker container.
 Each time you update the source code in the repository you expect the changes to be reflected the next time you deploy